 Jieyang Guangdong, China Travel Guide

-Huang Qianshan Mountain Wooded Park focuses on local forest conservation.
+Huang Qianshan Mountain Wooded Park centers on local forest conservation.
 Coastal areas in Huilai County also see environmental protection efforts to maintain their natural state.

 Waste management and recycling are being implemented across Chinese cities.
 Infrastructure varies.
 Reduce waste, avoid single-use plastics, and dispose of waste properly.